UWSEDS/uwseds.github.io/prior_classes/spring2019/projects.md

 * Quality of the documentation (especially the functional specification and design specification)
 * Uses at least two data sources
-* Code quality, especially consistent coding standard
+* Code quality, especially consistent coding standard (e.g., ``pylint``).
 * Test coverage
 * Quality of the example of using the package (in the examples folder of the project repository)
+* Implements continuous integration (e.g., via travis-CI), and all tests pass.
 * Completeness of the setup.py script
+* Creativity and technical challenge

 ## Examples of previous projects
 These examples are fantastic, though they may not be perfect.
 They should be considered examples of what kinds of projects are possible and not necessarily exa mples to be precisely emulated.
 The examples below include an analysis project, a visualization project and a reusable data project.